justincoon/ooverlap/README.md

 cd /team-undefined/OOverlap
 sudo npm install
 ./bin/www

+#Open web app at localhost:3000 and Enjoy the site!
 ```
-- Open localhost:3000 and Enjoy the site!

 **Videos for Review**
 - The [Commerical](http://youtu.be/pe7ZY-xyub8 "Source Code") Video